-To get to an understanding of why you and your girlfriend keep fighting, you will have to figure out what the underlying problem is.
+To understand why you and your girlfriend keep fighting, figure out what the underlying problem is.

-It can be easy to forget about when the fights truly began because you are still emotional from the very last fight you had.
+It’s easy to forget about when the fights began when you are emotional from the last fight you had.

-You may have fought over something that truly had no real baring to the real reason why you fight.
+You fought over an issue that had no bearing to the real reason why you fight.

-In other words, your most recent fight may have been over something that is not the actual main cause of your problem.
+In other words, a recent fight was over something that isn’t the main cause of your problem.

 When you focus so much on what caused your last fight, you forget that there is more to this.